 While still in the early stages -- according to the Responsible Investment Association, Canadians held over $9 billion in impact investments in 2015 -- the sector looks poised for growth, particularly as investors become aware of this newest “green” option for their savings.

-With these investment options now available, it’s become decidedly less difficult for Canadians to be green with our RRSPs - and to make green doing so.
+With these investment options now available, it’s become decidedly less difficult for Canadians to be green with our RRSPs and TFSAs - and to make green doing so.
 Sure, the boilerplate disclaimer applies (“past performance is not a guarantee of future returns”) but it’s as true for investing as with ice cream that the more choices we have, the likelier we are to find one to our taste.

 As appealing as some of these options may seem to readers, it should also be emphasized that individuals should always do their research before making any investment decisions.
 Impulse buying is best left to the grocery store cashier line-up, and even there it tends to work against one’s finances!